-About two decades ago my wife and I found this Spanish paradise of a vale called The Hondon Valley.
+Nearly two decades ago my wife and I found this Spanish paradise called The Hondon Valley.
 At that time it was trying to climb out of its farming past and join the twenty first century.
 I laugh now but there was over a three year wait for a telephone line and the television had two Spanish Stations with the large ‘H’ type of aerial, the kind which decorated thousands roofs of houses in Post War Britain.

 Fast Forward to Spring 2020